precisely/rapids/doc/architecture.md

    * continuation - Clojure function associated with an address that implements the partition.
 In practice, this also includes code which pushes and pops frames onto/off of the stack
    * listen - stop execution of a run due to encountering the listen! command with a flow.
 The state of the flow is saved to the stack and can be resumed when an event is received.
    * suspending expression - within a lexical body of code, an expression which represents a point at which execution may pause for an arbitrarily long period of time.
-   * stack frame - a Clojure record which contains information required for resuming a flow it contains an address which identifies the next continuation, plus any bindings
+   * stack frame - a Clojure record which contains information required for resuming a flow.
+It contains an address which identifies the next continuation, plus any bindings, and an optional data-key, representing a variable name to which a value will be bound when the computation is resumed in the next continuation.
-   * stack - a FIFO stack of thunks; the most recent represents the next continuation
+   * stack - a FILO queue of stack frames
-   * run - a sequence of execution involving multiple runlets and the events that trigger them.        also the object stored in the database that tracks the run
+   * run - a data structure persisted in durable storage which is identified by a unique ID and stores the stack, but can also be used to refer to a sequence of execution involving multiple runlets and the events that trigger them.
    * runlet - a sequence of continuations which are invoked while handling an event, representing partitions from potentially many flows.
 A runlet begins when a flow is started or continued and ends when a listen! operation is encountered.
    * child run - a run started by another run.
 Moral equivalent of a subprocess.
-   * event - a real world event which causes the run to resume executing after being listening
+   * event - a real world event which causes the run to resume executing after being suspended
-   * redirect - relinquish control to a child run
+   * redirect - relinquish control to a child run.
+Clients will receive responses from the child run and will continue the child run until it blocks or ends.
-   * context - value provided to listen! which identifies the type of event which may continue the run.
-Sometimes referred to as the "listen context".
-Runs may redirect control to child runs until the child run leaves a particular context.
-For example, a run responding to a user may redirect to a child run to initiate an activity with them.
-At some point, the child run switches context from gathering input from the user to listening for some other real world event, like results from a lab.
-When the child flow's listen context
+   * permit - value provided to listen! which serves as a unique identifier for an event which may continue the run.

 #### Caching Runs in the run context